|Authentic Mexican tacos made with a shredded, well seasoned beef roast, stuffed into a folded tortilla shell and deep fried.|

 - Tortillas or taco shells

 Put the chunks of meat into a stockpot and add all of the remaining seasoning ingredients, except for the onions.
 Cover with water plus about an inch and bring to a boil.
 Reduce heat and simmer, covered, for 2 hours.
+Do not allow the meat to boil, only simmer.
 Add the chopped onion and continue simmering, covered, for an additional hour.
 Uncover, stir to begin breaking up meat and continue simmering until liquid begins to reduce and meat fully shreds, about 1 more hour.
 Let cool.

 Stuff meat into flour tortillas for soft tacos, or fold, pin with wooden toothpicks and fry in a skillet with about one inch of oil or deep fry.
 Alternatively, you can buy taco shells, bake them and then stuff them.

 Cook's Note: Besides tacos, use this recipe for chalupas, flautas, taquitos, enchiladas, burritos, Mexican pizza and many of your favorite Tex-Mex recipes.

 Slow Cooker: Add 3 cups of water to the slow cooker and whisk in the seasonings and onion.
 Add the meat, cover and let cook on low for 8 to 10 hours (depending on size of roast), or until meat is tender and falling apart.